3 reasons why marketing professionals recommend TinyPNG

 Photo by Lukas W. on Unsplash

-Advantages of Using WebP
+Advantages of using WebP

 • Reduced file size: WebP images can be up to 34% smaller than equivalent JPEGs and 26% smaller than PNGs, without compromising image quality.
 This means faster page load times and a smoother browsing experience for your visitors.